-This guideline was developed and approved by representatives of the professional medical societies, mentioned in the introduction and methods sections and therefore represents the current professional standard in 2011.
+This guideline was developed and approved by representatives of the professional medical societies, mentioned in the introduction and methods sections and therefore represents the current professional standard in 2011, updated in 2016.

+This guideline will be revised in 2022.

 The guideline contains general recommendations.
 It is possible that, in individual cases, these recommendations do not apply.
 Applicability of the guideline in clinical practice resorts to the responsibility of every individual practitioner.
 Facts or circumstances may occur, in which deviation of the guideline is justified, in order to provide optimal quality of care for the patient.